Paul Reinecke

-Paul Heinrich Adalbert Reinecke (September 25, 1872 – May 12, 1958) was a German prehistorian and archaeologist.
+Paul Heinrich Adalbert Reinecke (September 25, 1872 – May 12, 1958) was a German archaeologist and historian.

 Life and work

 Reinecke was born in Berlin.
 He studied medicine and science under Rudolf Virchow.
 Interested in prehistory, he also attended classes with the anthropologist Johannes Ranke (1836–1916) and the archaeologist Adolf Furtwängler (1853–1907).
 During his studies, in 1893, Reinecke led an extensive study trip through Austria and Hungary.